 Examines issues surrounding freedom of expression in the United States and citizens' and the media's legal rights in gathering and disseminating news and information.
 Explores the freedoms afforded by the First Amendment and shows how those protections are still evolving in the twenty-first century.

-TCOM 460 Communication and National Development (5) I&S/VLPA McMillin
+TCOM 460 Communication for Development and Social Change (5) A&H/SSc

 Explores dynamics of television production and consumption of non-western countries within their postcolonial and neocolonial contexts.
 Examines case studies from such countries as India, Indonesia, Singapore, China, and Malaysia.
 Addresses programming hybridity, audience resistance and adaptation, and the impact of transnational media networks n local cultural identities.

-TCOM 470 Documentary Production and Critique (5) VLPA
+TCOM 470 Documentary Production and Critique (5) A&H

 Examines theoretical and ethical issues involved in the production of non-fiction genres while shooting and editing short-form, community-based documentaries.
 Prerequisite: T COM 351.

-TCOM 481 Communication Regulation and Policy (5) I&S
+TCOM 481 Communication Regulation and Policy (5) SSc

 Examines the theoretical foundation and historical evolution of communication regulation in the United States with the broadcast industries, television and radio, the primary focus.
 Surveys the current state of regulation in various communication industries in the aftermath of the Telecommunications Act of 1996.